 From a visuospatial perspective, unless you have immense focussing skills, it’s hard to block out all the other elements that feed into your vision in the periphery.
 It takes a well-practised eye to tune it all out.
 If you’ve not yet trained your eyes to do this, get a viewfinder to help.

 This beautifully made pochade box is fully transportable, has a tempered glass palette insert and a removable brush tray.
 Attach to a tripod and take on your next painting adventure.
-The maximum canvas size it can hold is 17″.
+The maximum canvas size the medium box can hold is 15″.